Okay2121/Vine/TRADE_SYSTEM_HELP.md

 4. **Profit Distribution**: Applied to all active users' balances proportionally
 5. **Notifications**: Users receive personalized trade alerts with their specific profits

+## Real-Time Transaction Updates

+When a trade is completed (BUY + SELL):
+- User balances are updated instantly
+- Transaction history is updated immediately for each user
+- Trading positions are recorded with complete details
+- Users receive immediate personalized notifications

 ## Features

 - Timestamps are recorded automatically